Maksym203/CutsceneManager.github.io/README.md

 The first ever cutscene introduced into a game, was in 1966, in The Sumerian Game which was an early mainframe game.
 It wasn't exactly a in-game cutscene, as they used a slideshow with some syncronized audio, making a cutscene that was unskippable.

-Later in 1979, in Space Invaders Part 2, there wwere introduced some short cutscenes about intermissions between levels.
+Later in 1979, in Space Invaders Part 2, there were introduced some short cutscenes about intermissions between levels.
 Pac-Man (1980) also did the same thing.

 It wasn't until 1983, that a similar cutscene  to the ones we know today was introduced in Bega's Battle.
 It introduced some full-motion video cutscenes between shooting stages, which was normalized years later.